'Time is up': Parents, teacher's union demand MSCS superintendent step down, citing failing grades

 “We only have 4 schools that are a level 5, 4 schools that are a level 4, 10 schools that are a level 3, and 16 schools that are a level 2.
 All the rest of these schools," said Memphis Lift member Renee Smith.
 "It’s over 200 schools in our city all the rest of them are a level 1.
 He’s (Ray's) getting 4's on his evaluation, he’s been there 3 years, 2 or 3, our children deserve better.”

+RELATED: Tennessee House passes bill which could force MSCS to give up control over three Germantown schools

-Parents maintain a national search for Dr. Ray’s position would have likened the chances of someone they view as being more highly qualified getting the role.
+Parents said they believe a national search for someone to fill Dr. Ray’s current position would have likened the chances of someone they view as being more highly qualified getting the role.

 “This district is top-heavy from the top down," said teacher union president Keith Williams.
 "It’s almost going to get crushed under the weight of its own power.”